Criminal Defense Attorney

 In 2015 the prosecutor in Prince George’s County dismissed another serious stabbing case on the third day of the jury trial after Mr. Jezic’s cross-examination of numerous eye witnesses.

 In 2010 and 2011, Maryland criminal lawyer Andrew V. Jezic convinced judges in two separate cases to vacate his clients’ guilty pleas entered with another criminal defense lawyer, whereby both clients would have been deported after serving lengthy prison sentences.
 In both cases, Mr. Jezic’s clients were eventually exonerated, on the felony charges to which they had plead guilty, after jury trials and are now free of any threat of jail or deportation.
-In one of those cases in 2011, State v.
-Cuque, the jury acquitted Mr. Jezic’s client of all charges despite having viewed a videotaped confession by the client (See Post article).

-Mr. Jezic’s most celebrated case is the successful defense of Gary James Smith, in the “Army-Ranger murder case” – another of the most high-profile cases in Montgomery County in the past several decades.
+Mr. Jezic’s most well known case is the successful defense of Gary James Smith, in the “Army-Ranger murder case” – another of the most high-profile cases in Montgomery County in the past several decades.
 Mr. Smith was a Sergeant in the Army Rangers, having served in five combat tours in Iraq and Afghanistan.
 He was accused of murdering his fellow Army Ranger, a close friend and roommate in Gaithersburg.
 After two lengthy trials, and two appellate reversals, Mr. Smith successfully ended his case with time served and unsupervised probation, eight years after the original arrest.
 Mr. Smith now is a law clerk in the law offices of Jezic & Moyse, working on Mr. Jezic’s various murder cases.
 (See many articles) from 2006 to 2015, and see hour-long show about Gary Smith on Dr. Oz.

+In 2018 Mr. Jezic argued a significant criminal case before the State’s highest court.
 In 2010, Mr. Jezic argued two significant criminal cases before Maryland’s highest court.
 In 2011, the State’s highest Court, on the same day, reversed two other complex cases handled by Mr. Jezic at the trial level, thereby giving Mr. Jezic’s clients a new chance at freedom.
 The State’s highest Court reversed yet another of Jezic’s cases in 2011, giving his client a new trial in a murder case.
 Mr. Jezic argued another case before Maryland’s top Court in June, 2012.

-In 2015 Mr. Jezic was a featured speaker to a seminar composed only of judges.
+In 2018 and 2015, Mr. Jezic was a featured speaker to a seminar composed only of judges.
 In 2014 Mr. Jezic was a featured speaker for the fourth year in a row at the Alan Goldstein criminal law lecture in Prince George’s County, the premier criminal law seminar for lawyers in Maryland.
 In 2010 Mr. Jezic was a featured speaker at the annual Law Day seminar in Montgomery County, and was asked to speak at a Cross-Examination Workshop for the Montgomery County Bar’s Criminal Law Section in October, 2008, as well as at the Office of the Public Defender’s state-wide Training Seminar in May, 2008.

-Mr. Jezic was appointed by two Governors from different parties in 2006 and 2007 to be one of five members to serve on the State Board of Elections in Annapolis.
+Mr. Jezic was appointed by two Governors in 2006 and 2007 to be one of five members to serve on the State Board of Elections in Annapolis.
 He is the former co-Chair of the Montgomery County Bar Association’s Criminal Law Section.
 As Chair of the Maryland Hispanic Bar’s Judicial Interviewing Committee for eight years, he was responsible for interviewing all applicants in the state for any judicial vacancy.

 Mr. Jezic is a member of the Maryland State Bar Association and District of Columbia Bar Association, as well as the Bar Associations of Montgomery, Prince George’s and Anne Arundel counties.
 He is an active member of the Maryland Criminal Defense Attorneys Association, the National Association of Criminal Defense Lawyers, and the Maryland Hispanic Bar Association.